 Through our toll-free Answer Line at 877-427-2111 and our website, we offer support for patients, family members and their caregivers, and we serve as a resource for colorectal cancer advocates, policymakers, medical professionals, and healthcare providers.
 Additionally, we do everything we can to increase and improve research—at all stages of development and for all stages of cancer.

 First Descents offers young adult cancer fighters and survivors a free outdoor adventure experience designed to empower them to climb, paddle and surf beyond their diagnosis, defy their cancer, reclaim their lives and connect with others doing the same.

 Our programs are offered all over the US and even internationally.
 They range anywhere from 2 days to 1 week.
-Any young adult with cancer is eligible regardless of physical challenges, diagnosis or prognosis!
+Any young adult, ages 18-45, with cancer is eligible regardless of physical challenges, diagnosis or prognosis!
 No experience required.

 The Leukemia & Lymphoma Society (LLS) mission: Cure leukemia, lymphoma, Hodgkin’s disease and myeloma, and improve the quality of life of patients and their families.
 Speak one-on-one with an LLS Information Specialist who can assist you through cancer treatment, financial and social challenges and give accurate, up-to-date disease, treatment and support information.
 LLS funds lifesaving blood cancer research around the world and provides free information and support services for patients in their communities through chapters across the US and Canada.

 The Leukemia Research Foundation’s mission is to cure leukemia by funding innovative research, and to support patients and families.
 Their free support programs for leukemia patients and their loved ones include information and resources, education programs, peer support services, financial assistance, and a directory of other helpful organizations and resources.